orb-community/pktvisor-website/docs/install.md

 We are working on support for additional operating systems, CPU architectures, and packaging systems.
 If you do not see your binary available, please see the [Build](https://github.com/ns1labs/pktvisor#build) section to build your own.

-If you have a preferred installation method that you would like to see support for, [please create an issue](https://github.com/ns1/pktvisor/issues/new).
+If you have a preferred installation method you would like to see supported, [please create an issue](https://github.com/ns1/pktvisor/issues/new).